digital-sustainability/oss-github-benchmark/Dev.md

 ### Env Variables

-These are the env variables that need to be set-up:
+These are the env variables that need to be set-up (.env.sample file as template):
 - MONGO_READ: The connection string.
 Can be found in Keepass
 - MONGO_DATABASE: Which database to use. production or testingNew
 - GITHUB_TOKEN: The Github token.
 Can be found in Keepass